 Walking in the Moffat Hills

-Lying at the midpoint of the Southern Upland Way coast-to-coast route, there are hundreds of square miles of hills, glens and lochs within ease reach of the town.
+Lying at the midpoint of the Southern Upland Way coast-to-coast route, there are hundreds of square miles of hills, glens and lochs within easy reach of the town.

 To the east up towards Moffat Dale are some excellent high-level routes, which include a number of Corbetts (hills over 2500ft).

 The drama of the famous Grey Mare’s Tail waterfall is stunning especially when looking down into the abyss from the upper path.
 Combine this with a traverse of the tops above Loch Skene and you have a days walking hard to beat anywhere.